Phorklift/phorklift/README.md

 ## Feature: Clean Code.

+Probably all programers will think their codes are clean.
-We try our best to keep it clean.
+But I really try my best to keep h2tpd's code clean.

 In addition, h2tpd is written from the ground-up so there is no "legacy code" by now.